|Birth: ||Aug. 16, 1930|

 Family members were the most important people in the world to him.
-Hearing him say "mother" was to hear a man's voice full of admiration, respect and love.
+Hearing him say "Mother" was to hear a man's voice full of admiration, respect and love.
 He held her in such high esteem, and would have moved a mountain for her had she only asked.
 In April 1991, Daddy reminded me how close he'd been to his own father by saying "I still miss him after all these years.
 I still want to talk to him."
 Only now can I understand how he felt then.
 The playmates of his childhood were his siblings.
 As adults, they were his best friends.
 When one of their birthdays rolled around, he always tried to mail a card or call.
 He stood behind them, no matter what choices they had made in life.
 Daisy claimed he only teased those he loved, and Bud teased his siblings unmercifully.
-There were times he teased his twin sister Murl (and others) just to make her holler.
+There were times he teased his twin sister Murl (and others like his brother Ian) just to make her holler.
 Although he wasn't fond of leaving his farm, if someone in his family needed him, the car was soon on the road in their direction.

 In either 1988 or 1989, he gave instructions for his gravestone: "a picture of the cattle in the pasture with the creek and the bluff," the view west of the house.
 As it turned out, late in 1989, he had Mom draw it.
 Her finished product had one addition to it: in the foreground is a man sitting on a horse looking at the cattle.
 Well, of course it's a portrait of him, in an all-too-familiar pose: with one leg in the stirrup, the other slung around the saddle horn, doing what he loved most, at the place he called "home."